jakobwesthoff/playgrounds/Node.js/README.md

 After the VM is booted you may connect to it by executing `vagrant ssh`.

-The directory `data` is shared between the host system and the VM.
-Inside the VM it is accessible as `/home/vagrant/data`.
+The directory `Shared` is shared between the host system and the VM.
+Inside the VM it is accessible as `/home/vagrant/Shared`.
 It can be used to easily transport source code between VM and host system.